Are you telling me you built a time machine out of Salesforce? Well, if you're going to build one, why not do it with some style?

 What if you could see into the future with your record edits without actually saving them?
 What if an admin could harness that power to trouble-shoot and recreate a problem without impacting audit fields or firing business logic?
 With the 'Save Preview' button of the Rukblik edit screen, you can!
 Let's look at a common use case for this exciting feature.

 Imagine you're typing away on a record, really putting thoughtful comments and accurate data into all the fields on the layout.
-You're ready to click 'save', and just when you think you're done, an error unexpectedly prevents you from submitting your piece of art.
+You're ready to click 'save', and just when you think you're done, an error or snag unexpectedly prevents you from submitting your piece of art.
 Oh no!
 Now you have a choice to make in how to proceed.
 You could;

 Take a screenshot and provide support a description of how to reproduce the problem.
 Leave the screen open and hopefully a response comes back in time with a fix so you can save your edits.